Elektra King: Portrayal

 Marceau's portrayal of Elektra earned her a nomination for Best Actress at the 2000 Empire Awards.

 The film's costume designer, Lindy Hemming, highlighted Elektra's exoticism by "adorning her in luxuriant textiles".

 Analysis

+Alexander Sergeant suggests that Elektra King's name is a "deliberate play on Jung's concept of the Electra complex.

 Kirsten Smith suggests that "Elektra holds some of the characteristics of the femme fatale displayed in her clothing choices, her quest for power over all the men in her life, and her ability to use sex to enhance her position."
 Smith goes on to say, however, that Elektra is also a "damaged and complex woman trying to redeem her mother's name and cultural heritage."

 Dean Kowalski notes that while we are led to believe Renard is the main villain of the film, Elektra is actually the "brains and evil heart of the operation".
 Kowalski concludes that "Elektra's attitudes and behavior are reminiscent of the yin force and exactly what we would expect of a strong (even if misguided) female character."